praveen-kaia/open-dex-contracts/CONTRIBUTING.md

 ### Issues and Bugs

-If you find a bug or other issues in klaytn-dex-contracts, please [submit an issue](https://github.com/klaytn/klaytn-dex-contracts/issues).
+If you find a bug or other issues in open-dex-contracts, please [submit an issue](https://github.com/kaiachain/open-dex-contracts/issues).
 Before submitting an issue, please invest some extra time to figure out that:

 - The issue is not a duplicate issue.
-- The issue has not been fixed in the latest release of klaytn-dex-contracts.
+- The issue has not been fixed in the latest release of open-dex-contracts.
 Please do not use the issue tracker for personal support requests.
-Use developer@klaytn.foundation for the personal support requests.
+Use developer@kaia.io for the personal support requests.

 When you report a bug, please make sure that your report has the following information.
 - Steps to reproduce the issue.
 - A clear and complete description of the issue.
 - Code and/or screen captures are highly recommended.

-After confirming your report meets the above criteria, [submit the issue](https://github.com/klaytn/klaytn-dex-contracts/issues).
+After confirming your report meets the above criteria, [submit the issue](https://github.com/kaiachain/open-dex-contracts/issues).
 Please use [labels](#usage-of-labels) to categorize your issue.

 ### Feature Requests

-You can also use the [issue tracker](https://github.com/klaytn/klaytn-dex-contracts/issues) to request a new feature or enhancement.
+You can also use the [issue tracker](https://github.com/open/open-dex-contracts/issues) to request a new feature or enhancement.
 Note that any code contribution without an issue link will not be accepted.

-Please submit an issue explaining your proposal first so that the Klaytn developer community can fully understand and discuss the idea.
+Please submit an issue explaining your proposal first so that the Kaia developer community can fully understand and discuss the idea.
 Please use [labels](#usage-of-labels) for your feature request as well.

 ### Code Contribution